 Support for Volunteer Work by our Employees

 ITOCHU strives to heighten employees' awareness of volunteer activities.
-In one such effort we have introduced a system that lets employees take up to three days of annual volunteer leave and volunteer programs in which they can participate on holidays or during lunch breaks.
+In one such effort we have introduced a system that lets employees take three days (short period) and six months to two years (long period) of annual volunteer leave and volunteer programs in which they can participate on holidays or during lunch breaks.

-With the hope of alleviating hunger and poverty worldwide, we have been serving as a council member of the Japan Association for the WFP, a nonprofit organization that focuses on building support in Japan for the World Food Programme (WFP) and its hunger relief operations.
+With the hope of alleviating hunger and poverty worldwide, we have been serving as a supporter of the Japan Association for the World Food Programme.
+This is a nonprofit organization that focuses on building support in Japan for the World Food Programme (WFP) - the only United Nations organization to provide food support.

 TABLE FOR TWO (TFT) Fighting to Fix the Food Supply Imbalance between Developing and Developed Countries